DataDog/integrations-core/pgbouncer/README.md

 # Compatibility

-The pgbouncer check is compatible with all major platforms.
+The PgBouncer check is compatible with all major platforms.

 # Metrics